Electrical & Power ANSYS Fluent Training Package, 10 Practical Exercises for ADVANCED Users

 Description

-Electrical & Power ANSYS Fluent Training Package, 10 Practical Exercises for ADVANCED Users
+Electrical & Power ANSYS Fluent Training Package, 10 Practical Exercises for INTERMEDIATE Users

 Power Engineering is one of the primary areas that has expanded within Electrical Engineering.
 It deals with the generation, transmission, and distribution of electric power.
 Power engineers also work on a diversity of power devices and on power conversion (the process of transforming power from one form into another, as in electromechanical or electrochemical processes).